amandaputney/snake-eyes/README.md

 # Project 1 Pitch: Snake Eyes Dice Game | Amanda Putney

 ## Elevator Pitch
+Do you feel lucky?
+Well, do ya punk?
+If so, continue reading... \
 The goal of this 2 player dice game is to get the most points.
 There are 5 rounds of the game: